 Waismann Method®, for example, specializes in providing effective medical detoxification protocols tailored to individuals’ health needs.
-Its treatment starts with a comprehensive medical evaluation to help disentangle various symptoms of substance use disorder and other conditions.
+Its treatment starts with a comprehensive medical evaluation to help disentangle various substance use disorder symptoms and other conditions.
 The medical detox is performed by a quadruple board-certified medical doctor with over 21 years of experience in medically assisted detoxification and rapid detox procedures.

-After completing detoxification, patients are discharged to Domus Retreat, a recovery center specifically designed to help people throughout the challenges of the post-detox adjustment period.
+After completing detoxification, patients are discharged to Domus Retreat, a recovery center specifically designed to help people throughout the post-detox adjustment period’s challenges.
 Now free of their substance dependence, individuals and mental health professionals can create the most productive and effective path to achieve and sustain overall health.

-The Waismann Treatment™ and Domus Retreat team, works from the premise of carefully listening to and seeing each patient.
+The Waismann Treatment™ and Domus Retreat staff work with the premise of carefully listening to and seeing each patient.
 Gaining a thorough understanding of each person’s strengths, difficulties, and fears allow the team to support and guide them while providing the best path forward.

 Reviewed by Clare Waismann, CATC, Founder of Waismann Method® Advanced Treatment for Opiate Dependence

-All content found on this website, including text, images, audio, or other formats, was created for informational purposes only.
-The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+All created content found on this website, including text, images, audio, or other formats, is only for informational purposes.
+The content is not to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek your physician’s advice or another qualified health provider with any questions regarding a medical condition.
+Never disregard professional medical advice or delay in seeking it because you have read on this website.

-The site and its content are provided on an “as is” basis.
+The site and its content are available on an “as is” basis.